RARE BIRD, 390 V8/300 HP, AUTO, PWR STEERING/BRAKES, 2ND ROW TONNEAU, NICE PAINT

-The bright red interior is equally stunning, a beautiful mix of '60s cool design and high-end luxury.
-Buckets and a console were the only way to get your 'Bird in 1963, along with the "Tilt-Away" steering wheel that really does make it easier to get in and out of the low-slung convertible.
-Beautiful round gauges, each in their own pod, have a crisp, elegant look and the band of anodized aluminum trim that spans the dash adds some great contrast and isn't pitted or damaged.
-You'll note that this car sports fully functional factory A/C and a later AM/FM/cassette stereo, so I can scarcely imagine a better long-distance cruiser than this.
-New carpets are protected by Thunderbird-logo floor mats and there's plenty of room in back for full-sized adults.
-The wondrous convertible top, critical on these cars, is fully functional, stowing itself in the nicely appointed trunk with the touch of a button.
+The bright red interior is equally stunning, a beautiful mix of '60s cool design, and high-end luxury.
+Buckets seats and a console were the only way to get your Thunderbird in 1963.
+There's also the "Tilt-Away" steering wheel that impresses your friends, and it also really does make it easier to get in and out of the low-slung convertible.
+The beautiful round gauges have a elegant look with each in their own pod, and the band of anodized aluminum trim stretching across the dash and into the doors adds some great contrast.
+There is an AM/FM cassette stereo that was added later in life, but its chrome face and knob-style function makes it fit in nicely.
+When the tonneau cover is off there's plenty of room in back for full-sized adults.
+The power windows and power convertible top means the world opens up to you with the touch of a few buttons.

 - Body Color